BellJoel/eratosthenes/README.md

 eratosthenes
 ============

 This is a test GitHub repo.
 The only item contained herein is a solution in Java to Project Euler Problem 50.
 The solution uses a Sieve of Eratosthenes to generate a list of candidate primes.
+The solution is computed quickly enough; other than Eratosthenes, no optimizations to memory or computational time will be evident.

 https://projecteuler.net/problem=50